sudo-rickroll/Sumnist/README.md

   <li><i>--checkpoint_load</i> ->  Add <i>--checkpoint_load '&lt;path to load the checkpoint file from&gt;'</i> to load a saved checkpoint to the model.</li>
 </ul>

-For example, the following command will load the checkpoint file named 'mnist_sum.pth' from the path '/END2/S3/checkpoint/' to the model, train the model for a certain number of epochs specified in the configuration file and will then save the resulting model in the path '/END2/S3/checkpoint/' with the file name 'mnist_sum.pth' by replacing the previously existing checkpoint file, as it is of the same name:</br>
+For example, the following command will load the checkpoint file named 'mnist_sum.pth' from the path 'checkpoint/' to the model, train the model for a certain number of epochs specified in the configuration file and will then save the resulting model in the path 'checkpoint/' with the file name 'mnist_sum.pth' by replacing the previously existing checkpoint file, as it is of the same name:</br>
 `python main.py --mode 'Train' --checkpoint_load './checkpoint/mnist_sum.pth' --checkpoint_save './checkpoint/mnist_sum.pth'`

 ### On Google Colaboratory

 Upload this entire repository to your Google Drive manually or clone this repository onto your Google Drive through a google colab file by first mounting your google drive and changing the directory to the one where you need this repo to be cloned.

-Once cloned, open the <b>main.ipynb</b> file and run all the commands or create your own colab file and change the working directory to the <b>S3</b> subdirectory and type `!python main.py`.
+Once cloned, open the <b>main.ipynb</b> file and run all the commands or create your own colab file and change the working directory to cloned repo location on GDrive and type `!python main.py`.
 This will take 4 arguments too, as mentioned in the previous section related to the local desktop machine process.

 For example,</br>
 `!python main.py --mode 'Train' --checkpoint_load './checkpoint/mnist_sum.pth' --checkpoint_save './checkpoint/mnist_sum.pth'` </br>